Here’s how Depfu works

 Enable the Depfu Github App on your public or private repo.
 It's done in less than a minute.

-We currently support all Ruby projects using Bundler.
+We support all Ruby projects using Bundler.
 With or without a Gemfile.lock.

 - Depfu connects to Github via their API.
 With the new Github Apps you have fine-grained control over which of your repos you want Depfu to see and keep up-to-date.